 The naïve amongst Matabeles and those pandering to hatred have sort to use their right to freedom of speech to sort to convince those of us condemning the overtly derogatory, sexist and unhelpful ethnic stereotyping cartoon into accepting that the work is not a manifestation of the inherent socio-political rot in Zimbabwe, chiefly ethnic discrimination, but merely an unacceptable, tasteless joke from an incompetent satirist.
-I am afraid that is simplistic, that reasoning should be shared with the nearest psychiatrist.
+I am afraid that is simplistic reasoning that should be shared with the nearest psychiatrist.

 My concerns are not driven by a desire to be perceived as a victim; playing victim only works when your audience is humane.
 I have said in the past and will reiterate that my interest lies not in Matabeleland being given preferential treatment at the expense of other ethnic groups in the country but in being treated differently and fairly according to our socio-political and cultural needs.
-That means Matabeleland and Matabeles being afforded equal access to opportunity while being allowed to be themselves without the need to sacrifice their socio-cultural identity.
+That means Matabeleland and Matabele people being afforded equal access to opportunity while being allowed to be themselves without the need to subordinate their socio-cultural identity.